apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/create-and-connect-a-postgresql-cluster.md

 kbcli cluster create --cluster-definition postgresql --set replicas=2 <clustername>
 ```

-If you only have one node for deploying a Replication, set the `availability-policy` as `none` when creating a Replication Cluster.
+If you only have one node for deploying a Replication, set the `topology-keys` as `null` when creating a Replication Cluster.

 ```bash
 kbcli cluster create --cluster-definition postgresql --set replicas=2 --topology-keys null <clustername>